pydicom/pydicom/doc/tutorials/dataset_basics.rst

     >>> elem.value
     '1.2.840.10008.5.1.4.1.1.2'

-So for standard elements, which are the ones you're most likely going to be interested in, pydicom has a quick way of getting the value by using the Python dot notation with the keyword::
+So for standard elements, pydicom has a quick way of getting the value; by using the Python dot notation with the keyword::

     >>> ds.SOPClassUID